Chapter 23.30

 4. Detrimentally affects neighboring properties or property values; or

-5. Constitutes a fire hazard;
+5. Constitutes a fire menace or hazard;

 K. Building exteriors, roofs, landscaping, grounds, walls, retaining and crib walls, fences, driveways, parking lots, planters, sidewalks, or walkways which are maintained in such condition so as to become defective, unsightly, cracked or no longer viable;